Reading the latest World of Wanderlust book, coincided with my own travels to Tasmania where the author Brooke Saward is

-In World of Wanderlust, How to Live an Adventurous Life Brooke sums up her favourite luxury hotels, spa tratments and places to visit and more worldwide as well as offering tips on travel factors such as taking photos, overcoming jetlag and how to enjoy solo travel.
+In World of Wanderlust, How to Live an Adventurous Life Brooke sums up her favourite luxury hotels, spa treatments and places to visit and more worldwide as well as offering tips on travel factors such as taking photos, overcoming jetlag and how to enjoy solo travel.

 The content wasn’t new, but I was pleased to find she’d recreated it rather than directly transposing it from her blog.

-Yes, she is detailing the same places/ neighborhoods/ food trucks/ patiseries as her blog posts and city guides (I googled them to check), but they’re written up differently and formatted into listicles.
+Yes, she is detailing the same places/ neighbourhoods/ food trucks/ patisseries as her blog posts and city guides (I googled them to check), but they’re written up differently and formatted into listicles.
 For example a chapter on Day Trips from Paris was similar to, yet different from a post on her blog.

 There are plenty of infographics, pictures (which you will have seen before if you read her blog or follow her on social media) and lists of of movies, language tips and song playlists.

 It’s not a ‘How to become a travel blogger’ or insightful autobiography, it is a book designed to look pretty on a coffee table and be flicked through for inspiration when one is dreaming of escaping to Europe.